myungseokang/gorending/README.md

 $ gorending -L go -C 5
 ```

-If you want to see 15 repositories about all languages in Github trending, type this.
+If you want to see 15 repositories about all languages in Github trending, type this;

 ```shell
 $ gorending --count 15